unopolicinglab/website/content/home/welcome.md

 **P**olicing
 **R**esearch

+In addition to SCCJ faculty, research affiliates, and community partners, the VIPR Lab actively includes SCCJ undergraduate and graduate students to develop their research expertise.

 We invite you to explore our website for latest news and information on upcoming events, recent publications, and more.

 Questions?
 Email us: [unopolicinglab@gmail.com](mailto:unopolicinglab@gmail.com).